aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 **Analysis:** Checking the `Confidentiality` property with the Alloy Analyzer returns a counterexample that shows one potential security risk of JSONP.
-In this scenario, the calendar application (`CalenderServer`) makes its resources available to third-party sites using a JSONP endpoint (`GetSchedule`).
+In this scenario, the calendar application (`CalendarServer`) makes its resources available to third-party sites using a JSONP endpoint (`GetSchedule`).
 To restrict access to the resources, `CalendarServer` only sends back a response with the schedule for a user if the request contains a cookie that correctly